 Tomato Salad Recipes we love:

 Origin of the recipe for Italian Tomato Cucumber Salad:

-Whether you are making this Italian Tomato Cucumber Salad from the vegetables you’ve grown in your own garden, or gotten from your local farmers, or bought at your favourite grocery store, there’s no better time than now to enjoy this wonderful salad.
+Whether you are making this Italian tomato salad from the vegetables you’ve grown in your garden, from your local farmer, or bought at your favorite grocery store, there’s no better time than the summer to enjoy this wonderful salad.

 - 2 tomatoes ripe, chopped in chunks

 - 1 cucumber sliced with skin on

 - 3 tablespoons basil fresh, minced

 - 2 tablespoons red wine vinegar